gsdlab/ClaferIDE/README.md

 A web-based IDE for Clafer.

-ClaferMooVisualizer is part of Clafer Tools.
+ClaferIDE is part of Clafer Tools.
 Read more in the paper [Clafer Tools for Product Line Engineering](http://gsd.uwaterloo.ca/publications/view/519).

 ### Live demo